Millennials at work: they might be right about the future of workplace

 Nearly five years ago I left the hustle and bustle of New York City where I spent two years as an Investment Banking Analyst at J.P.
 Morgan to move to Santiago, Chile where I co-founded my first startup, Joincube.
 I attribute my departure to youthful wanderlust, coupled with the desire to work on a project that I was truly passionate about.
 In the process, I joined a growing population of “Millennials” that — like it or not — are demanding a different approach to work.
-When it comes to the future of work, with millennials representing an increasing share of the global workforce and a large number of us shifting into more senior positions, we are no longer the leaders of tomorrow.
+When it comes to the future of work, with Millennials representing an increasing share of the global workforce and a large number of us shifting into more senior positions, we are no longer the leaders of tomorrow.
 We are the leaders of today.
-I would like to share my insight into how I not only became a millennial business leader, but how I also built and now maintain a thriving millennial workforce.
+I would like to share my insight into how I not only became a Millennial business leader, but how I also built and now maintain a thriving Millennial workforce.

 Last year, Deloitte conducted a survey on Millennials where they concluded that, “Millennials feel that most businesses have no ambition beyond profit, and there are distinct differences in what they believe the purpose of business should be and what they perceive it to currently be.”
 In October 2012 when I moved to Chile, this could not have been more true for me.
-As a millennial having endured the demanding and financially driven Investment Banking industry, I yearned to sell something more tangible than my financial advice.
+As a Millennial having endured the demanding and financially-driven Investment Banking industry, I yearned to sell something more tangible than my financial advice.

-The general stereotype of Millennials is that we are impatient for promotion, dependent on praise, shocked by criticism and woefully ill prepared for career success.
+We are impatient for promotion, dependent on praise, shocked by criticism and woefully ill-prepared for career success.
 However, according to the aforementioned Deloitte study, we prioritize good work-life balance, opportunities to progress as leaders, and flexibility in hours or location.

 At Hibox, we have people in Argentina, Brazil, Spain, and the United States all collaborating towards the same goal.
 We are actually very fortunate in that the product that we make ourselves is our greatest enabler of collaboration.
 As a platform that combines task management with team messaging and video conferencing, we are able to manage projects and easily communicate with our team, no matter where they are based.